02/10/2021

 The Opening Statements on Epoxy Pipe Lining vs Repiping

-An epoxy lining, more appropriately known as an epoxy coating, uses a plastic resin (the formula depends on its application) to repair hot and cold water supply pipes, sprinkler lines, HVAC piping, and more.
+An epoxy lining, more appropriately known as an epoxy coating, uses a two-part resin formulated for health, safety and for its intended application for use with hot and cold water supply pipes, sprinkler lines, HVAC piping, lead water service lines and more.

 Repiping, on the other hand, is a pipe replacement.
 It is possible that some homes and commercial buildings will require a full replacement of all the water pipes in the plumbing system.